Moarram/headline/README.md

 ## Terminal Setup
 For the continuous line above the prompt, use a font with ligatures such as [Fira Code](https://github.com/tonsky/FiraCode).
+Alternatively, use the "lower 1/8th block" character instead of underscores with `HL_SEP[_LINE]='▁'`.

 If you want symbols, use a font that has them such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and include your desired symbols in `HL_CONTENT_TEMPLATE`.